 The problem is, the younger you are, the less likely you are to think about life insurance.

-But the need for life insurance for younger people is arguably the greatest it will ever be, when your debts are likely to be highest, and with a young family to protect.
+But the need for life insurance for younger people is arguably the greatest it will ever be, as this is when your debts are likely to be highest, and you are most likely to have a young family to protect.

 It can be a very delicate issue, weight.
 We know that as a nation we're getting bigger, and that there are health implications that come with being overweight.
 Life insurers know this too, so depending on your weight, they may charge you more.